Workshop Aims and Scope

 Related Workshops

-We also invite you to check out the three related workshops:
+We also invite you to check out the five related workshops:

 - 5th International Workshop on Algorithmic Bias in Search and Recommendation (Bias@SIGIR2024)